SAGE Overview Information

 Sage is LIKELY SAFE in amounts typically used in foods.
 It is POSSIBLY SAFE when taken by mouth or applied to the skin in medicinal amounts short-term (up to 4 months).

-But don’t use sage in high doses or long-term.
-Some species of sage contain a chemical called thujone that can be poisonous if you get enough.
+However, sage is POSSIBLY UNSAFE when taken by mouth in high doses or for a long time.
+Some species of sage, such as common sage (Salvia officinalis), contain a chemical called thujone.
+Thujone can be poisonous if you get enough.
 This chemical can cause seizures and damage to the liver and nervous systems.
 The amount of thujone varies with the species of plant, the time of harvest, growing conditions, and other factors.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Taking sage during pregnancy is LIKELY UNSAFE because of the possibility of consuming thujone, a chemical found in some sage.
 Thujone can bring on a woman’s menstrual period, and this could cause a miscarriage.
 Avoid sage if you are breast-feeding, too.
 There is some evidence that thujone might reduce the mother’s milk supply.